 Talk to each other and delegate

 … delegate!
 We took OneNote for that which was completely fine.
-Just to keep each other up to date, if the emails to the speakers were sent out, which speaker said yes/no/maybe.
+To keep each other up to date, if the emails to the speakers were sent out, which speaker said yes/no/maybe.
 Which topic by whom, which sponsors do we have, mail proposals for review etc. Delegate something, divide the work by two or more and give exact advises.
 “Can you please write a draft mail for the sponsors to do this and that”.
-Maybe you can organise via SCRUM or Kanban.
+Maybe you can organize via SCRUM or Kanban.
 Feel free to do that as you want, but split up the work.
 It is getting easier then.

 Don’t do a talk when you organise the conference

 I did that mistake.
 I really thought a long time about “Shall I speak or not?”.
 In the end I thought my topics were interesting and so I spoke at the event I organised.
 This was a mistake if I look back.
 And the reason for that was that I was not focussing on my talk.
 You are so distracted by anything what is going on that you can not focus on your talk.
 I did not get into this tunnel completely giving everything I have in this 45 minutes.
 (I even thought about so much things the night before the event, that I forgot that I only had 45 minutes and practices for 60 instead!!!)
 I only have been at the talk at like 70% or something.
 And it went bad.
 I forgot to show demos, forgot a cable to show something with my mobile phone, my timing was bad, I moved the slides too fast etc.

 So stay focused.
 Either on talking or on doing the things around it…but for me both is not working.

 With all the things in mind: You can not start too early with that.
 Even if other people youre talking to tell you “We still have time”: Try to organise everything sooner than later.
 If you ask people about their opinion maybe you notice things you haven’t thought of.
 And these are things you have to organise.
 So start early with you preparations.
 Maybe there is no “Too early” at all :-)